Krishanu-007/Obstacle-Avoidance/README.md

 # Introduction

-Welcome to the My Obstacle Avoidance Car project!
+Welcome to My Obstacle Avoidance Car project!
 This project aims to create an autonomous car capable of navigating its environment and avoiding obstacles using a set of sensors.
 Whether you are a robotics enthusiast, a hobbyist, or a developer interested in autonomous systems, this project provides a hands-on experience in building and customizing an obstacle avoidance car.
 The project has been done on a very minimalistic way such that it stays beginner friendly.

 ## Key Features